Li-Fraumeni Syndrome (TP53)

 Screening and Early Diagnosis

 Since earlier staged cancer may be less aggressive, cancer that is detected early generally allows patients to live longer, require less extensive treatment, and fare better (Jotwani and Gralow, Molecular Diagnosis and Therapy.
 2009; 13(6): 349-357).
 Studies estimate that 3-35% of premature deaths could have been avoided by early cancer screening and detection (National Cancer Institute; cancer.gov).
 A patient with LFS should take several precautions to monitor and screen for cancer so an early diagnosis can be made.
 These precautions include: routine oncologic management, visiting a physician for any lingering symptoms and illnesses, organ targeted surveillance, annual breast MRI, and annual colonoscopies.
-If breast cancer is diagnosed patients often undergo a mastectomy instead of a lumpectomy to prevent secondary forms of breast cancer from occurring (Schneider et al., GeneReviews.
+If breast cancer is diagnosed patients often undergo a mastectomy instead of a lumpectomy to prevent secondary forms of breast cancer from occurring and to help avoid the need for radiation therapy (Schneider et al., GeneReviews.
 1999; ncbi.nlm.nih.gov/books/NBK1311).

 Studies have shown an abnormal sensitivity to radiation for those with LFS as well as an increased malignant tumor count in those exposed (Schneider et al., GeneReviews.
 1999; ncbi.nlm.nih.gov/books/NBK1311).
 Extensive precautions should be enacted to avoid all types of radiation therapy used on diagnosed LFS patients (Limacher et al., Oncology and Radiotherapy.
 2001; 96(4): 238-242).